mayankkamboj47/mayankkamboj47.github.io/index.md

 <h1>Hello</h1>

 I am happy to see you stumble upon this corner of the web.
+I am a third year student at Ashoka University.
+I am also a teaching assistant for CS1201 : Data Structures under Professor Debayan Gupta.

 From here, you can either check out my [work](./work), or read the posts below.
 The [about](./about) section has some books I have enjoyed and found useful.

 <h1> Posts </h1>